telerik/ajax-docs/controls/treeview/server-side-programming/single-expand-path.md

 ##

-The RadTreeView **SingleExpandPath** property, when set to **True**, automatically collapses Nodes that are not on the path of the currently expanded Node.
+When set to **True** the **SingleExpandPath** property of **RadTreeView** automatically collapses Nodes that are not on the path of the currently expanded Node.
 Use the **SingleExpandPath**property when you need to conserve screen space and make navigating Nodes easier.